Skip to main contentSkip to log on

 Performance is after the annual fund charge and before tax.
 KiwiSaver rates, fees and agreements.

-International listed property had a good quarter, with the benchmark (FTSE NAREIT Developed Rental Index) rising 3.6% over the quarter, benefiting from a relatively steady period for interest rate expectations over the quarter.
+International listed property had a challenging quarter, with the benchmark (FTSE NAREIT Developed Rental Index) down 1.1% over the quarter.
+Over one year, the index was up 4.7%.

 For more information on investment markets